frewsxcv/inaturalist-identifier-pro/USER_GUIDE.md

 A: No, the app requires an internet connection to fetch data from iNaturalist.

 **Q: Is my iNaturalist account needed?**
-A: The app authenticates via OAuth, but for browsing public data, no account is strictly required.
-Adding identifications will require authentication.
+A: No!
+You can use the app without logging in to browse public data.
+However, features like adding identifications will require you to log in with your iNaturalist account.

+**Q: How do I log in?**
+A: Click the "🔒 Login" button in the top-right corner of the window.
+This will open your browser for OAuth authentication with iNaturalist.
+Once authenticated, you'll see "👤 Profile" in the top-right instead.

 **Q: Where is my data stored?**
 A: OAuth tokens are stored in your system's config directory.
 No observation data is stored locally.
+If you have a valid token saved, the app will automatically use it on startup.

 ### Identify View